-You see, while still claiming that salvation is all because of Christ, the preacher and his fellow “evangelists” also like to talk about how we have to “make a decision for Jesus” or “accept the gift God is offering us before it’s too late” in order to be saved, among other similar threatening assertions.
+You see, while still claiming that salvation is all because of Christ, the preacher and his fellow “evangelists” also like to talk about how we have to “make a decision for Jesus” or “accept the gift God is offering us before it’s too late” in order to be saved.
 Yet, as he himself put it, if it at all depends on your own doing, it can’t save you, and being required to make a decision to believe something specific is the very definition of having to depend on one’s own doing (since they claim that one can’t be saved without doing just that).
 There’s no way around it: if someone has to decide to believe the right thing about what Christ accomplished on the cross in order to be saved, it means that, in the end, they’ve ultimately been saved by their own decision to believe the right thing about what Christ accomplished on the cross rather than simply been saved by what Christ accomplished on the cross (since, if it was simply what Christ accomplished on the cross that saved them, their decision to believe the right thing about it would be irrelevant and everyone would be saved regardless of what they believed about it).
-Yes, it’s true that Christ’s death and resurrection were still necessary, according to their view, because He still needed to perform the first step of our salvation for it to work, but in the end they insist (even if they don’t seem to realize they’re insisting) that it’s ultimately up to us to complete our salvation by contributing the final step of our salvation: deciding to believe the right thing about Jesus Christ and what He did (because if we don’t, we can’t be saved).
+Yes, it’s true that Christ’s death and resurrection were still necessary, according to their view, because He still needed to perform the first step of our salvation for it to work.
+But when it all comes down to it, they insist (even if they don’t seem to realize they’re insisting) that it’s ultimately up to us to complete our salvation by contributing the final step of our salvation: deciding to believe the right thing about Jesus Christ and what He did (because if we don’t do that, we can’t be saved).

 If only they understood that Paul’s Gospel is simply a proclamation of Good News rather a proposition of potential good news (as long as we do our own part and decide to believe the right thing), they wouldn’t be preaching the very religion to the crowds that they’re telling their audience they’re not preaching.
 Sadly, none of them have even the slightest understanding of what the end result of Paul’s Gospel is: that even as, because of what Adam did, everyone is mortal and hence sinful, thus also, because of what Christ did, everyone will be made immortal and hence sinless (which is what salvation under this Gospel is all about), although each in their own order — first the body of Christ, at the Snatching Away; then the sleeping members of the Israel of God, at the resurrection of the just; and then everyone else, at the end of the eons when Christ abolishes death and God becomes All in all.